Amog-OS/AmogOS/README.md

 And to Innersloth, for making one of the most famous and memed games of 2020 and onwards.

 ### Donation
-Donations are currently closed for now.profet
+Donations are currently closed for now.